tommojphillips/XboxBiosTool/README.md

   - The "Split bios" command requires the `-bios` and `-romsize` switches, which specify the BIOS file to split and the size of the ROM, respectively.
   - The "list bios" command requires the `-bios` switch and has a few switches to hone-down what you are actually looking for. ( `-2bl`, `-nv2a`, `-datatbl` )

 - If an argument is provided without a switch, it is inferred to be associated with the `-bios` switch.
 This means that you don't necessarily have to explicitly use the `-bios` switch when providing your BIOS file.
-You can simply provide the argument (the BIOS file in this case) and the program will understand that it is meant to be used with the `-bios` switch.
+You can simply provide the argument and the program will understand that it is meant to be used with the `-bios` switch.

 - In order to decrypt parts of the BIOS, ( preldr, 2bl, krnl ) you will need to provide a 16-byte RC4 key file `key.bin` or the correct MCPX version specific to your BIOS.
 Without these, the decryption process cannot proceed.
   - Please note that this repository does not contain any crypto keys. **You will need to provide your own key file or a MCPX rom**.